 By now the entire hall was listening to the conversation.
 Albus was trying to say that he had nothing to do with it and that the voice was lying.
 Minerva slapped him across the face.
 When she was done, Poppy stood up and repeated the gesture.
 From there Pomona took a shot.
 Filius came up next with a lead pipe and belted him one.
 Leslie Neilson came up next and slapped the old man.
 From there a nun with a guitar came up and crashed the instrument over his head.
 After that a hooker came up and hit him with her purse.
 Hagrid walked up next cracking his knuckles.
 Severus was wearing an evil grin on his face as he took a swing with a baseball bat.
 Sybil Trelawney was waving her tennis racket.
 An old lady sprayed him in the face with pepper spray.
 Harry looked around in shock.
 There was a line of people waiting to take a crack at Dumbledore that made a circuit of the hall all the way to the door.

 "Where did all of these people come from?" asked Harry looking around.
 "Isn't that a priest punching the Head Master in the stomach?"

 "It is," said Hermione in awe.
 "It looks like the Pope is next."

-"Partially Kissed Hero" by Perfect Lionhart.
-I have asked to get permission to add a very funny quote.
-But respect for a fellow author's property prevents me from adding it UNTIL I get that permission.
-This story is well written and adds a twist to the "evil Dumbledore" and "Smart/independent Harry" stories.
-I am only on the 9th chapter and I love the scences with confused Draco mubbling about "The Cononel" and in ch 8= the muggle ignorant Dumbles trying to warn the 'American Ministery of magic' about the threat of the new Dark lord =Cononel Sanders!
+"Partially Kissed Hero" by Perfect Lionhart. this story starts out as well written and adds a twist to the "evil Dumbledore" and "Smart/independent Harry" stories.
+I am only on the 9th chapter and I love the scenes with confused Draco mumbling about "The Colonel" and in ch 8= the muggle ignorant Dumbles trying to warn the 'American Ministery of magic' about the threat of the new Dark lord =Colonel Sanders!
 XD